Major Impacts of Global Warming In Human Health Essay

 The scientist predicts that climate changes are due to cause long-term climatic conditions that will lead to rise in water temperatures in the ecosystem.
 They further caution the world to take this matter seriously as it threatens the life of human beings and also other animals (Patz, Lendrum, Holloway & Foley 2005).

-The research further reveals that the health effects will not be uniform in every continent but the impact will depend on factors such as; social economic status and accessibility to health facilities by the people within the area.
+The research further reveals that the health effects will not be uniform in every continent but the impact will depend on factors such as; and accessibility to health facilities by the people within the area.

 This contributes to destruction of lung tissues and consequently causes lung diseases such as asthma (McMichael, Woodruff & Hales 2006).
 This is evident in the current world where cases of people suffering from asthma have gone up.
 It also causes respiratory problems; individuals suffering from respiratory problems are likely to strain on cooling their bodies through cardiovascular system.